jd16641/PortfolioProjects/README.md

 It shows a comparison between [Dollar Cost Averaing](https://www.investopedia.com/terms/d/dollarcostaveraging.asp) and a [Moving Average Crossover](https://www.investopedia.com/articles/active-trading/052014/how-use-moving-average-buy-stocks.asp) investing strategies.

-- Data was taken from yahoo finance library to generate QQQ data from the start of the 2022 crash to early 2024
+- Data was taken from yahoo finance library to generate QQQ data from the start of the 2022 stock market crash to early 2024
--
+- Project utilises object oriented programming within Python, further data analysed in PowerBI

+## ![overview of the PowerBI Dashboard]
+(PowerBI_stock.png)